Many growing businesses move to QuickBooks Enterprise assuming it can support increasing operational complexity. And at a certain stage, it does.

 But when a company begins operating across multiple entities, countries, or currencies, structural limitations often surface — particularly around reporting, consolidation, and intercompany activity.

 QuickBooks Enterprise includes a multi-currency feature.
-The more important question is whether it is designed to support multi-entity, multi-currency growth long term.
+The more important question is whether it was designed to support multi-entity, multi-currency growth long term.

 Let’s take a closer look.

-For a single-entity U.S.-based business with occasional foreign transactions, this may be manageable.
+For a single-entity, U.S.-based business with occasional foreign transactions, these limitations may be manageable.

-For organizations expanding internationally or managing multiple legal entities, the limitations become more significant.
+For organizations expanding internationally or managing multiple legal entities, they often become much more significant.

 This creates challenges for: